 3. Digital Assets

-To hold potential customers attention online, you need to break up text content with, digital assets like images and videos.
-In ecommerce, the key is showing products from every possible angle, to ensure their features are fully showcased.
-360-degree images are the new standard minimum.
+You must break up text content with digital assets like images and videos to attract potential customers’ attention online.
+In e-commerce, the key is showing products from every possible angle to ensure their features are fully showcased.
+360-degree images are the new minimum standard.

 These days, nothing drives conversions like videos.
 Product pages that feature unboxing, assembly, and installation videos provide customers with the information necessary to make informed buying decisions.
-Videos that show product in use connect the reality of the product with the customer’s mental picture.
+Videos that show the product in use connect the product’s reality with the customer’s mental picture.

 4. Tech

-Finally, your product pages have to load quickly.
-And they have to be optimized for the mobile devices many customers tend to prefer to shop with these days.
+Finally, your product pages must load quickly and be optimized for the mobile devices many customers now prefer to shop with.

-Let’s get to how PIM makes this happen.
+Let’s get to know how PIM makes this happen.

 pim-supports-seo-strategy